slackapi/node-slack-sdk/README.md

 apps ridiculously easy.
 It helps you build on all aspects of the Slack platform, from dropping notifications in channels to fully interactive bots.

-## Requirements

-This package supports Node v6 LTS and higher.
-It's highly recommended to use [the latest LTS version of node](https://github.com/nodejs/Release#release-schedule), and the documentation is written using syntax and features from that version.

 ## Installation

 Use npm to install the package and save it to your `package.json`: